pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 # Drive forever (until you change course)

-So far, each movement block completed when your chosen distance or turn angle was reached.
+So far, each Drive block completed when your chosen distance or turn angle was reached.
 In many cases, the exact distance is unknown in advance.
 For example, you might want to keep driving until you detect an obstacle, whenever that is.

-This is where the _forever_ mode of the drive block comes in, as shown in the following example.
+This is where the _forever_ mode of the Drive block comes in, as shown in the following example.
 Instead of a distance or turn angle, you choose the drive speed (mm/s) and turn rate (deg/s) that it should maintain "forever".
 That is, until you tell it to do something else or the program ends.